tiiuae/sbomnix/scripts/vulnxscan/README.md

 ## Footnotes and Future Work

 For now, consider `vulnxscan` as a demonstration.
-The list of reported vulnerabilities includes false positives for various reasons:
+Some improvement ideas are listed below:
- - `sbomnix` currently does not include the information about applied patches to the CycloneDX SBOM. `sbomnix` collects the list of patches applied on top of each package and outputs the collected data in its csv output, but it does not add the information to the cdx SBOM.
-CycloneDX apparently would support such information via the [pedigree](https://cyclonedx.org/use-cases/#pedigree) attribute.
+ - Consider adding patch information to SBOM (e.g. via the [pedigree](https://cyclonedx.org/use-cases/#pedigree) attribute) to be able to auto-detect patched vulnerabilities also when the input is SBOM.
  - Vulnerability scanners lack support for parsing the patch data: even if `sbomnix` added the patch data to the output SBOM, we suspect not many vulnerability scanners would read the information.
 As an example, the following discussion touches this topic on DependencyTrack: https://github.com/DependencyTrack/dependency-track/issues/919.
  - Identifying packages is hard as pointed out in https://discourse.nixos.org/t/the-future-of-the-vulnerability-roundups/22424/5.
 As an example, CPEs are inaccurate which causes issues in matching vulnerabilities: https://github.com/DependencyTrack/dependency-track/discussions/2290.
  - Nix ecosystem is not supported in OSV: the way `osv.py` makes use of OSV data for Nix targets -- as explained in section [Nix and OSV vulnerability database](#nix-and-osv-vulnerability-database) -- makes the reported OSV vulnerabilities include false positives.

 ##### Other Future Work
 - [vulnxscan](./vulnxscan.py) uses vulnix from a [forked repository](https://github.com/henrirosten/vulnix), to include Vulnix [support for scanning runtime-only dependencies](https://github.com/flyingcircusio/vulnix/compare/master...henrirosten:vulnix:master).
 - [vulnxscan](./vulnxscan.py) could include more scanners in addition to [vulnix](https://github.com/flyingcircusio/vulnix), [grype](https://github.com/anchore/grype), and [osv.py](https://github.com/tiiuae/sbomnix/blob/main/scripts/vulnxscan/osv.py).
 Suggestions for other open-source scanners, especially those that can digest CycloneDX or SPDX SBOMs are welcome.
+Consider e.g. [bombon](https://github.com/nikstur/bombon) and [cve-bin-tool](https://github.com/intel/cve-bin-tool).
+Adding cve-bin-tool was [demonstrated](https://github.com/tiiuae/sbomnix/pull/75), but not merged due to reasons explained in the [PR](https://github.com/tiiuae/sbomnix/pull/75#issuecomment-1670958503).